Gepardec/camel-training/exercises/basics_07_1_processor/README.md

 }
 ```

-How does a Exchange look like?
+How does an Exchange look like?